Configure the on-premises cloud provider

 Specifies the home directory of yugabyte user.
 The default value is

 The port number (default value 9300) for the Node Exporter.
 You can override this to specify a different port.

 Defines whether to install or skip installing Node Exporter.
 You can skip this step if you have Node Exporter already installed on the nodes.
 Ensure you have provided the correct port number for skipping the installation.

 Node Exporter User

 You can override the default prometheus user.
 This is useful when a user is pre-provisioned (in case user creation is disabled) on nodes.
-If overridden, the installer will check if the user exists and will create the user if it doesn't.
+If overridden, the installer checks if the user exists and creates the user if it does not exist.

-Follow the steps below to provide node hardware configuration (CPU, memory, and volume information)
+Complete the fields shown in the following illustration to provide node hardware configuration (CPU, memory, and volume information):

 This is the number of cores assigned to a node.

 Mem Size (GB)